YottaDB/YDBDoc/ProgGuide/ioproc.rst

 YottaDB format control characters, FILTER, and the device WIDTH and WRAP also have an effect on $X.

-In UTF-8 mode and SOC output, the WIDTH deviceparameter specifies the number of characters in Unicode.
+In UTF-8 mode and SOC output, the WIDTH deviceparameter specifies the number of UTF-8 characters.

 ~~~~~
 WRAP